 There are good reasons to limit your phone conversations with insurance adjusters.
 Some will call frequently in an attempt to get you to settle quickly, and they can become a real nuisance.
 It's good to nip this in the bud.

-More important, until you have had a full opportunity to investigate and think about the accident, and to determine the extent of your injuries, you will not have accurate information to give.
+More important, until you have had a full opportunity to investigate and think about the accident, and to determine the extent of your injuries and other losses (these are your "damages" in legalese), you will not have accurate information to give.
 And if you give incomplete or inaccurate information on the phone, the insurance company may try to make you stick to it later on.

 Many claims adjusters immediately push you to give a tape-recorded statement, or casually ask if they may record your phone conversation, claiming it will protect you later.
 Do not agree to have any conversation recorded.
 You have no legal obligation to be recorded, and it is against the law for an adjuster to record you without your permission.

 Politely but firmly decline an adjuster's request to record your statements.
-Tell him or her that you are not comfortable with recording, and that when your information is complete, you will provide it in writing.
+Tell the adjuster that you're not comfortable with any kind of recording, and that when you're ready, you'll provide all necessary information in writing.